rafael-santiago/macgonuts/doc/MANUAL.md

 >If you are wanting to do some active sniffing between two points this is the ``macgonuts`` command that you are looking for...

-With ``eavesdrop`` command you are able to simply watch the network traffic or log it to inspect later.
+With ``eavesdrop`` command you are able to simply watch the network traffic or log it to later inspection.
 You can also inform to ``macgonuts`` what content is relevant to be displayed/logged.

 When you ask for ``eavesdrop``'s help you will be presented to something like the following: